grafana/grafana/docs/sources/variables/variable-types/global-variables.md

 - The WHERE clause for the InfluxDB data source.
 Grafana adds it automatically to InfluxDB queries when in Query Editor mode.
 You can add it manually in Text Editor mode: `WHERE $timeFilter`.
 - Log Analytics queries in the Azure Monitor data source.
-- SQL queries in MySQL, Postgres, and MSSQL
+- SQL queries in MySQL, Postgres, and MSSQL.
 - The `$__timeFilter` variable is used in the MySQL data source.